os-fpga/1st-CLaaS/README.md

 This project provides a communication layer between web applications and Cloud FPGA accelerators in order to enhance the performance of compute-intensive tasks.
 Further documentation for this project, including the project vision, can be found in this [Google Drive Folder](https://drive.google.com/drive/folders/1EdhyuvQmIN18YxHsRkTGffVvuAwmHfkJ?usp=sharing).
 This project utilizes Amazon AWS F1 instances and the corresponding Xilinx tools (Vivado, SDAccel).

-This repository contains the generic framework as well as sample applications that utilize the framework.
+Hardware-accelerated applications can be developed in forks of this repository.
+This repository contains all that is needed, including the generic framework and sample applications that utilize the framework.
+It contains contents for local development as well as for building FPGA images on the remote F1 machine, so it is to be cloned locally and remotely and edited both places.

 # Status